 How to measure your lawn

 Lawns come in all shapes and sizes, which is wonderful, until you need to work out how to measure one that isn’t a conventional shape or size!
-If you plan to sow a new lawn, or overseed an existing one, you will need to measure your lawn to calculate how much grass seed you’ll need.
+If you plan to sow a new lawn or overseed an existing one, you will need to measure your lawn to calculate how much grass seed you’ll need.

 How to measure your square or rectangle lawn

-We’ll start off easy.
-Probably the most common lawn, and definitely the easiest to measure, a square or rectangular lawn is simply measured by calculating the length of the lawn by its width to work out the total (m2) area of your lawn.
+We’ll start with the easy one.
+The most common lawn and the easiest to measure is a square or rectangular lawn, which is measured by calculating the length by its width to work out the total (m2) area of your lawn.How to measure a square or rectangle lawn

 How to measure your circle lawn